SAP-samples/logistics-business-network-integration/README.md

 * Standard SAP cloud support for SAP Logistics Business Network and standard APIs

 ### C. Order the B2B Test Tenant

+Do we want to check, if we allow anyone to enter LBN ?

 * On completion of introduction of your company and solution for SAP Logistics Business Network integration and partnership team via email: LBNPartner@sap.com
 * In the SAP Store via Hyperlink[ here](https://www.sapstore.com/solutions/46401/SAP-Logistics-Business-Network%2C-B2B-test-tenant)
 * Or [via URL:](https://www.sapstore.com/solutions/46401/SAP-Logistics-Business-Network%2C-B2B-test-tenant)